-What do you get when you combine The North Face Summit Series tech along with the waterproofing and breathability of GORE-TEX 3L Pro Shell?
-Aside from perfection it’s hard to say, but The North Face Free Thinker Jacket comes pretty darn close to being the best technical shell we have tested designed specifically for ski touring and splitboarding in the backcountry.
+The North Face Free Thinker Jacket comes pretty darn close to being the best technical shell I have tested designed specifically for ski touring and splitboarding in the backcountry.

-One of the best features of the this years The North Face Free Thinker Jacket is it’s ability to dump unwanted heat quickly.
+One of the best features of The North Face Free Thinker Jacket is its ability to dump unwanted heat quickly.
 This is especially nice when you find yourself going out on longer hikes or tours in the backcountry or even for short hikes via a ski resort.

 Back in 2015, GORE-TEX updated its tech even more by introducing the 3 layer fabric called C-KNIT which improved breathability, offered a softer feel, and ability to slide over layers with ease.